-Your vehicle has been designed to achieve a thermal insulation and heating level for specific climatic conditions when tested according to the procedure in EN1646-1.
+Your motorhome has been designed to achieve a thermal insulation and heating level for specific climatic conditions when tested according to the procedure in EN1646-1.
+See the motorhome technical book for the classification of your motorhome.

 The classifications are as follows:

-GRADE 1
+Grade 1

-A vehicle with an average thermal transmittance (u) that does not exceed $1.7 w/(m^2 k)$ .
+A motorhome with an average thermal transmittance (u) that does not exceed 1.7w/(m2k).

-GRADE 2
+Grade 2

-A vehicle with an average thermal transmittance (u) that does not exceed $1.7w/(m^2k)$ and which can achieve an average temperature difference of at least 20k between inside and outside temperatures when the outside temperature is 0°C.
+A motorhome with an average thermal transmittance (u) that does not exceed 1.7w/(m2k) and which can achieve an average temperature difference of at least 20k between inside and outside temperatures when the outside temperature is 0°C.

-GRADE 3
+Grade 3

-A vehicle with an average thermal transmittance (u) that does not exceed $1.2w/(m^2k)$ and which can achieve an average temperature difference of at least 35k between inside and outside temperatures when the outside temperature is -15°C.
+A motorhome with an average thermal transmittance (u) that does not exceed 1.2w/(m2k) and which can achieve an average temperature difference of at least 35k between inside and outside temperatures when the outside temperature is -15°C.